Introduction to Neuroscience (BIOL270)

 Systems, Behavioral & Cognitive Module.
 In this section of the course we focus on how learning, decision-making and mood are interpreted by contemporary neuroscience.
 We approach these cognitive processes through the lens of neural circuits and systems.
 We will consider how experimental neuroscience is integrated with underlying theoretical frameworks, such as signal-to- noise, distributed processing and choice selection.
-We will also look forward to assess where the field of neuroscience is headed next, and how to best integrate clinical and basic research.
+This module will also include some focused group and individual work on scientific writing.

 Spring 2017; Spring 2018, Spring 2019, Module co-taught with Dr. J. Beeler.